Jump to content

 Examples

 1) Focus on “why” in addition to compliance.
-Show that because you will not only meet the specifications, you have better judgment, so you are the better alternative for the customer to select.
+Show that you are the better alternative for the customer to select because you have better judgment.
+Having better judgment does not cost anything.
+Not having good judgment is what will cost you.

 2) Make something common uncommon.
-Everyone is going to propose a quality assurance plan.
-What makes yours special?
+Everyone is going to propose a quality assurance plan, probably because the customer requires it.
+But even if they don't, you probably will do things according to quality principles because it prevents risk to your company.
+If you're going to do things anyway, you might as way get credit for doing them!
+But how can you avoid having an approach that is minimal and the same as everyone else's approach?
+What makes your approach special?
 Everyone is going to have an approach to staffing the project.
-Everyone is going to be compliant (at least the only competitors to be concerned about will be).
+Everyone is going to be compliant (at least the only competitors to be concerned about will be fully compliant).
 Everyone can do the work.
 Everyone has experience.
-How companies do these things is mostly routine.
+Most of these are routine.
 So in everything you do, what can you do so that it is not routine?
+Show that in addition to what you do and the reason why, there is also something added.
+This simple change in presentation makes the ordinary something more, something special.

 4) Use compliance to solve a problem that others leave unspoken.
 Everyone will be compliant.
-But you can show more value delivered by talking about the problems you will solve while being compliant.
-This is also much more compelling then telling the customer you’ll do what they asked you to do.
+But you can show more value delivered by talking about the problems your approach to fulfilling the requirements will solve.
+This is also much more compelling than telling the customer you’ll do what they asked you to do.
+While it may be true that everyone who is compliant will do the same thing, by mentioning the issues you demonstrate more understanding, preparedness, risk management, and value than those who don't mention the issues you do.

 Because we have experience with [reference], we can better anticipate problems like [examples].

 7) Make something intangible tangible.
 Do you provide better quality?
 Are you faster?
 More reliable?
 More experienced?
 More capable?
 More responsive?
 More flexible?
-If you simply claim these attributes, they will be ignored.
+If you simply claim these attributes, they will likely be ignored.
 What can you do to make them tangible?
-Can you quantify it?
+Can you quantify them?
 Can you draw a picture?
 Can you provide an example?
 Can you make the impact clear?
 Making intangible differences tangible can be challenging.
 Which is why most of your competitors will not do it and why if you do it you can outscore them.
+Quality is often promised, but especially when delivering services it can be very subjective.
+If you make it less subjective, you can appear much more thorough and provide a tangible difference that the evaluators can score as a strength in your proposal.

 The reason our services are of better quality is that we define it.
 See Exhibit X for a sample of the quality criteria we use.
 We use one checklist for each task assignment to ensure that we can define success.
 We use the second checklist after completion to verify that we delivered as promised.
 By simply checking the boxes, we accumulate performance metrics that identify trends, uncover problems, and support making decisions such as resource allocation.
 The result is tangibly better quality of service.

-8) Quantify things they don’t.
+8 ) Quantify things they don’t.
 Take the key tradeoff decisions from your basis of estimate (BOE) and explain why they are the right choices.
 Or explain why your capacities beyond what the RFP requires mitigate risks or provide other benefits.
+This can involve citing things you already have that the customer didn't ask for, but in the right circumstances could prove to be a benefit.

 In addition to the X staff required for this project, we have an additional X staff who enable us to respond quickly in the event of turnover or a change in the requirements.

 9) Address the stakeholders.
-You may be delivering the exact same thing, but by citing benefits to the customer's users, partners, executives, and other stakeholders you can show greater value.
+You may be delivering the exact same thing, but by citing benefits to the customer's users, partners, executives, and other stakeholders you can show greater understanding and value.
+Often delivering benefits to the customer's stakeholders also benefits the customer.

 We will leverage [compliance with requirement] to ensure that [needs] of [customer]’s stakeholders are not only met but that they also [receive benefits].

 10) Don’t just comply, accomplish the goal.
 Make the benefits of everything you do achieve the goals the customer has for conducting the procurement.
+They may be ordering paper clips with certain specifications, but their goal might be having well organized recordkeeping.
 While everyone will be compliant, you will be accomplishing something that matters to them.

 We will achieve [goal] by [approach to compliance with RFP requirements] so that [bigger picture].